Frequently Asked Questions

 No. All architecture tours happen rain or shine.

-No. The Salk Institute campus is closed on weekends and major holidays.
+No. The Salk Institute campus is closed on weekends, holidays and for private events.

 No. The Salk Institute is a working research facility and all Salk architecture tours are outdoors on the main travertine courtyard.
 Tour groups do not go inside the laboratories, upstairs/downstairs, or in any areas of the buildings that are not a part of the designated tour route.